 Average Annual Salary: $75,890

-Fifteenth-placer San Francisco remains one of the most desirable American cities to live in because of its strong job market.
-In fact, even as the entire country took an employment hit during the coronavirus pandemic, San Francisco still ranks fourth in the job market ranking out of the 150 most populous metro areas in the country.
+Fifteenth-placer San Francisco remains one of the most desirable major cities to live in America because of its stable job market.
+In fact, even as the entire country took an employment hit during the coronavirus pandemic, the city still ranks fourth in the job market ranking out of the 150 most populous metro areas in the country.

 #16 Madison, Wisconsin